hpi-swa/sandblocks/README.md

 SBEditor openExample.

-" Extend the default browser with a block display mode: " CodeHolder addSandblocksDefault: false.
+" Extend the default browser with a block display mode:
+  (if you pass `true` it will be the default mode) " CodeHolder addSandblocksDefault: false.

-" Note: by default squeak absorbs ctrl+up/down for scrolling.
+" Note: By default squeak absorbs ctrl+up/down for scrolling.
         You can turn this off with this line:  " HandMorph synthesizeMouseWheelEvents: false.
 ```